 When a masseuse works on a slightly blocked area of the body, the tendency is to contract muscles and stop breathing.
 This is a mistake because it is critical to breathe properly in order to oxygenate the blood and relax the muscles.

 One of the greatest compliments for a masseur is the sound of snoring during a massage session.

-It is best to get massages regularly.
-Indeed, a massage releases endorphins that have their own healing capabilities.
-All muscular pains can never completely disappear because the body moves constantly, but massages practiced regularly and in the long term, relax, reduce stress, resolve muscle injuries and can refine the silhouette.
+It is best to get massages on a regular basis.
+A massage does, release endorphins, which have their own healing properties.
+Because the body moves constantly, no muscular pain can ever be completely eliminated, but massages practiced on a regular and long-term basis can relax, reduce stress, resolve muscle injuries, and refine the silhouette.

-Remember, in Vietnam, a tip is usually expected at the end of the session.
-Very often, that’s the only salary a masseuse receives.
+Remember that a tip is usually expected at the end of the session in Vietnam.
+That is frequently the only wage a masseuse receives.